 After contact from a Men’s Referral Service case worker no further information will be shared without your consent.

 Your consent will remain valid until you no longer wish to participate in telephone counselling.
 You can withdraw your consent at any time by telling your case worker.

 In some cases it may be helpful for the Men’s Referral Service to share your information with other service providers, such as:

 - Health services

 - Other social services.

-The Men’s Telephone Counselling and Referral Service will always obtain your explicit, verbal consent in each case before sharing your information.
+The Men’s Referral Service will always obtain your explicit, verbal consent in each case before sharing your information.

 You do not have to consent to your information being shared to participate in telephone counselling.